 An introductory course that focuses on the scientific study of the earth.
 The course emphasizes the study of earth materials, changes in the surface and interior of the earth, and the dynamic forces that cause those changes.
-Laboratory is included.
 (Interterm, odd years)